amazoneo-la/amazoneo-la.github.io/_pages/about.md

 ## AmazoNeo community

 The AmazoNeo is a social-led blockchain community that emerged in order to develop and consolidate the NEO Smart Economy in Latin America.
-With representatives from diverse countries and regions in a interdisciplinary environment, amazoneo aims to enable a sustainable digital transformation of the territories.
+It has the goal of attracting representatives from diverse countries and regions in an interdisciplinary environment, AmazoNeo aims to enable a sustainable digital transformation of the territories.

 AmazoNeo is not a private company nor any form of legally constituted entity, we are a network to support the Smart Economy proposed by the [NEO Project](https://github.com/neo-project) in Latin America.
 Our purpose is to disseminate the use of blockchain technology for social impact in both industry, public sector, academy and civil society.